MichaelCurrin/code-cookbook/recipes/javascript/deno/vs-code-configuration.md

 - [Deno for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=denoland.vscode-deno)
     > This extension adds support for using Deno with Visual Studio Code, powered by the Deno language server.

 ## Recommendation

-Setup a file which means a user of your repo will get prompted to optional install the extensions listed.
+Set up a file which means a user of your repo will get prompted to optional install the extensions listed.

 - `.vscode/extensions.json`
     ```json